 The program is divided into three levels, progressing from the basic level to the more complex.
 Each level combines classroom education (theory) with appropriate clinical experience for a total of 1,563 hours.

-Students who successfully complete the Practical Nursing Program will be able to:
+Students who complete the Practical Nursing Program will be able to:

-2. Utilize the nursing process to meet the physical, emotional, sociocultural and spiritual needs of the health care patient.
+- Utilize the nursing process to meet the physical, emotional, socio-cultural, and spiritual needs of the health care patient.

-3. Perform therapeutic nursing techniques in a safe manner, incorporating basic biological and psychological principles in giving individualized nursing care.
+- Safely perform therapeutic nursing techniques, incorporating basic biological and psychological principles in giving individualized nursing care.

-4. Establish a therapeutic relationship with health care patients, families and significant others through the use of effective communication by recognizing each as a unique individual.
+- Establish a therapeutic relationship with health care patients, families, and significant others through effective communication by recognizing each as a unique individual.

-6. Promote the rights of the individual patient through advocacy and education in the health care field
+- Promote the rights of the individual patient through advocacy and education in the health care field.

 One class is admitted each fall.
 Program information and application forms are available by contacting the school or by printing an application from the “FORMS” link on this web site.
 Applications must be received by May 1st of each year for consideration for the October class of the same.